 Karelia

-In Karelia, the main factor destabilizing the situation continues to be environmental issues.
-The region faces problems with drinking water, which are only growing over time.
-The authorities managed to temporarily suppress protests over illegal construction in recreational areas, but these protests are likely to intensify again in the future.
+In Karelia, the main destabilizing factor the situation continues was the environmental issues.
+The region faced the growing problems with the drinking water.
+The authorities managed to temporarily suppress protests over the illegal construction in the recreational areas, but these protests are likely to intensify again.

-The negative economic situation has a significant impact on public sentiment.
-Inflation in the region is breaking all possible records, yet the authorities tirelessly claim that the situation remains under control.
-There were already precedents of localities going “bankrupt” during the winter.
-With the situation deteriorating, this could happen again.
-If, in the cold season, the regional authorities fail to properly prepare for winter and this affects municipal infrastructure, it could trigger a serious crisis.
+The negative economic situation had a significant impact on public sentiment.
+Inflation in the region was breaking all possible records, yet the authorities tirelessly claimed that the situation remains under a control.
+There were precedents of localities going “bankrupt” during the winter.
+This could happen again.
+If the regional authorities fail to properly prepare for a winter and this affects the municipal infrastructure, it could trigger a serious crisis.

 Marker | March | April | May |